TechBridgeWorld/SABTSoftware/README.md

 ### Advanced User Interface Board (Advanced UI)
 - Consists of six rows of braille cells (16 cells per row)
+## Project Components
+### SABT\_MainUnit
+This folder contains all of the code for the control unit which does all of the processing for the boards and contains the modes.
+Open SABT\_MainUnit.aps in AVR Studio 4.
+### UserInterface(Primary)
+This folder contains all of the code for the first user interface board - the board with just six large braille dots.
+Open SABT\_Primary.aps in AVR Studio 4.
+### UserInterface(Intermediate)
+No work has been done yet in this folder, but it should contain the file SABT\_Intermediate.aps, and handle the intermediate user interface board.
+### UserInterface(Advanced)
+No work has been done yet in this folder, but it should contain the file SABT\_Advanced.aps, and handle the advanced user interface board.

+## Current issues and pitfalls
+- We need a better way to read in the dictionary more quickly.
+It currently takes 10-15 seconds which is a distracting amount of silence.
+- Pressing a volume button while an mp3 file is playing breaks the system.
+- We are currently receiving a warning - fixing the warning causes the code to not function, so there must be another way to resolve the warning such that the code can still run.
+This warning is: ```../FAT32.c: In function 'read_and_retrieve_file_contents':
+../FAT32.c:360: warning: 'num_bytes_read' may be used uninitialized in this function```

+## Opportunities for further development
+- The Intermediate and Advanced user interface boards need to be developed in their entirety.
+- Users have expressed interest in two different voices - one for input and one for output.
+This would involve recording one voice (preferably masculine) for all of the prompts and instructions given by the device, and a second voice (ideally feminine) to echo user input.
+For example, The instructions for Letter Practice and the letter prompts should be in the first voice, while the voice echoing the dot input should be the second voice.
+- Users have expressed interest in a mode that serves as a reference for how to write each letter.
+In other words, this mode would be Letter Practice without any user input - it would just read out how to form each letter.
+This could potentially be done by using the mode select buttons to scroll between letters instead of reading out eery letter.
+- From user testing, we found that some users entered dots very quickly.
+It would be very helpful to have either some mechanism to skip MP3s (if a user already knows the prompt) or some way to adjust the speed of the MP3 playback.
+- The Animal Game could be expanded to include more animal sounds, and to include a variety of animals such that all of the letters are tested at some point.
+- In the Animal Game, users wanted to be able to skip animals.
+- A couple of users experessed interested in a "Household Sounds" game - much like the animal game, but the sounds are sounds of everyday life.
+- Sentence writing practice - This could be a feature especially for the Intermediate and Advanced boards which have slate rows.

 ## Menu System
 Because the SABT is designed for blind / visually impaired users, the menu